Gl0dny/hexapod/README.md

 # v1
 ## Thesis : "Hexapod walking robot design and implementation of real-time gait generating algorithm"

-Diploma project completed at AGH University of Krakow as part of the Bachelor of Science in Automatic Control and Robotics.
+Diploma project completed at AGH University of Krakow as a part of Bachelor of Science in Engineering - Automatic Control and Robotics.

 ## Table of Contents